 The optional add-on monthly services include access to the following benefits:

-The retail cost of the phone is $149.99.
+Check the retail cost of the phone on Amazon below.
 Occasionally, there are promotions.

 Accessibility features